Mock Server for Local Development¶

 Where PORT is the port number to run the server on (default: 8000).

 This is the most complex part of the mock server.
-When client code calls a function (e.g., protein.dock() or PocketFinder(protein).run()), the following happens end-to-end:
+When client code runs a tool (e.g., protein.dock(), PocketFinder(protein).run(), or Molprops(...).run()), the following happens end-to-end.
+All runnable work goes through client.executions.create() and the mock's POST /tools/{org}/tools/{tool_key}/{tool_version}/executions route (run_tool in routers/tools.py).

-The fixture was recorded with whatever protein/ligand IDs existed at recording time.
-But in tests, entities are freshly registered and get new IDs on every run.
-To handle this, _replace_ids_in_function_outputs recursively walks the fixture's functionOutputs and replaces any protein_id / ligand_id values with the IDs from the current request's userInputs.
+Some fixtures (docking, pocket-finder, system-prep) were recorded with whatever protein/ligand IDs existed at recording time, but in tests entities get fresh IDs every run. _replace_ids_in_outputs recursively walks the fixture's jobOutputs (or the legacy functionOutputs field on older fixtures) and rewrites any protein_id / ligand_id / ligand1_id value to match the IDs from the current request's userInputs.

-In production, when a function completes, a message-queue flow writes structured outputs (pockets, poses, etc.) into a result-explorer table.
-Client code later queries this table to retrieve results — for example, LigandSet.from_docking_result(protein_id=...) calls client.results.get_poses(protein_id=...), which searches the result-explorer.
+In production, when a tool execution completes, a message-queue flow writes structured outputs (pockets, poses, system, …) into a result-explorer table.
+Client code later queries this table to retrieve results — for example, LigandSet.from_result(protein_id=...) calls client.results.get_poses(protein_id=...), which searches the result-explorer.

-The mock server emulates this with _inject_result_explorer_records.
-After a function run returns, it checks the output_key_map:
+The mock server emulates this with _inject_result_explorer_records_from_outputs.
+After a tool execution returns, it checks the output_key_map:

 output_key_map = {